lucidrains/linformer/README.md

 ## Linformer for Pytorch

-An implementation of the simple Linformer self-attention layer for Pytorch.
+An implementation of Linformer in Pytorch.
 Linformer comes with two deficiencies.
 (1) It does not work for the auto-regressive case.
 (2) Assumes a fixed sequence length.
 However, if benchmarks show it to perform well enough, it will be added to <a href="https://github.com/lucidrains/linear-attention-transformer">this repository</a> as a self-attention layer to be used in the encoder.

 ## Install